johnflux/CarND-Vehicle-Detection/writeup.md

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 I search the bottom half of the image only with the sliding window search, and only search close to the horizon for the smallest windows.
-I decided to overlap by 0.5 except for the very smallest windows which I have no overlap.
-I used 4 different sizes, with 64x64 being the smallest (since that was the training image size).
+I decided to overlap by 0.6 except for the very smallest windows in the vertical direction which I increased to an 80% overlap.
+I used just 2 different sizes,  64x64 and 96x96.
+I did try other sizes, but found that they didn't add to the performance.
+The high overlap was necessary to get good accuracy on the video.

 ![alt text][image3]